owm111/sycl-hashing/README.md

 This repository includes a program to benchmark for hash generation and a report of the results of a handful of machines and configurations.

-The benchmark program, built to ./bench, measures the performance of several hashing algorithms (SHA-224, SHA-256, and BLAKE3) to fill a buffer with hashes of 64-bit integers, running on the CPU and GPU.
-It also compares the efficiency of different buffer sizes to generate a target total number of hashes.
+The benchmark program will generate a specified number of hashes in a buffer (one "block").
+Nonces for the hashes are a 64-bit integer corresponding to the position in the block.
+No other information is stored with the hash.
+Once the block is full, the program will either discard the hashes or print them to a file, depending on the configuration.
+The program will repreat this for a set number of blocks.
+See usage.

 The report, built to report.ps and report.pdf, contains the results of running ./bench on a few different machines with different CPUs and GPUs.

+The source code documentation can be found in source.pdf.

 Known Issues
 ------------